Traveling for Care?

-The Johns Hopkins Emergency Department treats the full spectrum of patients with the Johns Hopkins "Promise of Medicine" pledge for innovative, collaborative and compassionate care.
-Emergency Medicine plays a pivotal role in the Johns Hopkins health care system, medical education programs, and research discovery efforts.
+The Johns Hopkins Emergency Department treats the full spectrum of patients, and plays a pivotal role in the Johns Hopkins health care system, medical education programs, and research efforts.
 As such, the Department of Emergency Medicine is recognized nationally and internationally for excellence in patient care and innovative programs.
 The Department is also closely aligned with other Johns Hopkins Hospitals and their Emergency Departments, especially for the training of residents, and has a number of interesting projects and collaborations around the globe.

 In addition, the department offers a world-class environment for teaching, research and the practice of medicine.